 Workplace Safety and Insurance Board

 The Workplace Safety and Insurance Board (WSIB) collects premiums from employers, which are pooled in a liability fund for distribution to workers who are injured or who develop diseases due to their employment.
 WSIB registration is not mandatory for midwifery practices, but can be opted into.
-The practice group can apply to have all employees and students covered, while contractors and partners (or sole proprietors) can apply to have themselves covered.
-In the case of employees and students, the practice group pays the premium, while those who are self-employed pay their own premiums.
-Note that the WSIB will administer a questionnaire to determine whether an applicant is indeed self-employed (or in their terminology, an independent operator).
+The practice group can apply to have all workers covered.
+Coverage cannot be obtained for some in the practice and not others, if opting in, all workers at the practice must be registered.

 - Greater protection from lawsuits, since in most cases workers entitled to claim WSIB benefits cannot sue in civil court.